 Want to get your business cards in the hands of some of the most influential people?
 Start talking to them, online!
 You can actually measure the influence each person has within his or her community and if they can not get back to you for whatever reason, you can continue to network within the community by tracing who links to that person.

 Want to create an ad campaign where the actors and actresses are a good representative of your relevant audience?
 Go to your relevant audience and get them to be your raving fans to their peers.
 The best way to do this is to first listen to them (see focus group) and then give them more of what they want.

 Engagement is not new.
-It is something each company throughout all of time has had to do to reach their audience who needs their products or service.
+It is something each company throughout all of the time has had to do to reach their audience who needs their products or service.
 The return on engagement has always been in direct proportion to the value that the audience receives from such an engagement.
 If they are inspired, entertained, or feel a need has been served, they will perceive a greater value than if they were just presented a sales pitch.
-Unfortunately many companies see the quick sales pitch as being less expensive, less time and easier to measure (how many cold calls to get a meeting…).
-However when we measure the value of building and maintaining long term relationships that provide word of mouth marketing we can see that engagement has always held a much higher return at a much lower cost.
+Unfortunately, many companies see the quick sales pitch as being less expensive, less time and easier to measure (how many cold calls to get a meeting…).
+However when we measure the value of building and maintaining long-term relationships that provide word of mouth marketing we can see that engagement has always held a much higher return at a much lower cost.

 Very interesting concept.
 The line that jumped out at me was this one: “The return on engagement has always been in direct proportion to the value that the audience receives from such an engagement.”
 It’s not the number of engagements that is important so much as it is the value derived from those engagements that do occur.
 Even in a case where an investment is made to build a tool through which a relatively small number of people engage with each other, if those engagements deliver a benefit that otherwise would not have occurred, isn’t that a good return on engagement?
 Very thought-provoking.
 Nice work!